kimruddock/pawelgrzybek.github.io/_posts/2016-01-19-rounding-and-truncating-numbers-in-javascript.md

 ---
 title: Rounding and truncating numbers in JavaScript
-excerpt: Let's translate our primary school math skills into JavaScript.
+excerpt: Convert primary school math skills into JavaScript.
 Let's put together all that we know about rounding and truncating numbers in JavaScript.
 photo: 2016-01-19.jpg
 ---

 Rounding and truncating is a bread and butter action for every single developer.
 It was covered during your first few math lessons in primary school.
 Hopefully you still remember how it works in the world of numbers.

+> 5 or more?
+Raise the Score.
+> 4 or less?
+Let it Rest.

 Let's use this knowledge and translate it to JavaScript using the built-in object called `Math`.
 As the name can suggests, it has a collection of properties and methods for mathematical operations on numbers.
 There is one small difference between `Math` and other built-in global objects. `Math` isn't a constructor which means that all properties and methods that belong to it are static (meaning that they need to be called by using Math as an object).

 ![Math Object in Google Chrome Console](/photos/2016-01-19-1.gif)